 The consequences of it can be dire—there are clear links between PCOS and infertility, PCOS and miscarriage, and so on—but the situation is far from hopeless.
 If you know what causes the disease, and how its effects can be minimized, you’ll be better equipped for tackling the disorder should it ever manifest itself in your own body, or in the life of a friend or family member.

 Insulin Resistance is essentially the product of our lifestyles evolving at a rate faster than our bodies themselves; as we eat more, take in more calories, and take in fewer vital nutrients and less exercise, our bodies can lose their ability to break down insulin, which can in turn cause a variety of hormonal issues including PCOS.

 These hormonal issues can have far-reaching effects, including the loss of the ability to release eggs—but if the condition of Polycystic Ovarian Syndrome (PCOS) is dire, it isn’t hopeless by any means.
 There are certain practical steps that can be taken to minimize its effects, and they start with making basic enhancements to the overall health of the body.
 Tweaking one’s diet and increasing the amount of regular exercise taken in is a good first step toward negating the effects of Insulin Resistance.

 Their website includes a number of informative articles about the root causes, symptoms, and preventative measures associated with this condition.
 For those who are new to PCOS—those who have been, perhaps, recently diagnosed with the condition—can find plenty of information here to help them understand the condition, what it means and how it can be dealt with.
-Above all, these resources emphasize the important fact that while this syndrome is serious, it is by no means irreversible.
+Above all, these resources emphasize the important fact that while this syndrome is serious, it is reversible.

-Could the symptoms you are suffering with be PCOS?
-Click the headline below to take the PCOS Test and find out!
+If you are just discovering PCOS and wondering if the symptoms you are suffering with could be PCOS, take the PCOS Self-Test and find out!